-The committee must consist of a minimum of three members of the graduate faculty, including your major professor, who will serve as the chair of the committee.
-This committee, in consultation with the student, is charged with planning and approving the student's program of study, arranging the comprehensive written and oral examinations, advising the student on required research skills, approving the subject for the dissertation, approving the completed dissertation, and approving the defense of the student's research.
+The committee must consist of a minimum of two members of the graduate faculty, including your major professor, who will serve as the chair of the committee.
+This committee, in consultation with the student, is charged with planning and approving the student's program of study, advising the student on required research skills, approving the proposal for the thesis/clinical project, approving the completed thesis/clinical project, and approving the defense of the student's work.